How to Discipline a Child with Oppositional Defiant Disorder (ODD)

 Forty percent of children with ADHD also develop oppositional defiant disorder.
 Kids with ODD demonstrate consistently angry, violent, and disruptive behaviors toward authority figures.
-Learn how to regain control as a parent with these ODD strategies.
+Hear from other ADDitude readers and learn how to regain control as a parent with these ODD strategies.

 2 of 12